onelonemonkey/cv/cv.md

 http://www.linkedin.com/in/alanwhite

 ## Personal Statement
 I’m an experienced, passionate and talented front-end web developer specialising in Web Standards and Accessibility with a strong attention to detail and a good eye for design.
 With 17 years commercial experience in web development I have covered many bases and under many circumstances which include working in-house for an online shop, freelance CMS development, on site contracting, running my own conference and also in an agency environment working with blue chip clients.
-I have also spoken at web events and also universities.
+I have also organise and have spoken at web events and also universities.

 ## Key Skills
-Keen awareness of industry trends, standards compliant code, accessibility auditing, blog customisation, good client facing skills, good understanding of user requirements, good at developing new ideas, ability to carry a project from concept to completion.
+Keen awareness of industry trends, standards compliant code, accessibility auditing, good client facing skills, good understanding of user requirements, good at developing new ideas, ability to carry a project from concept to completion.
 HTML5, CSS, SASS, LESS, BEM, JavaScript, JQuery, Handlebars, Patternlab.
 Currently trying to learn more about React and also Vue.js so I can integrate with modern JS frameworks more efficiently.

 ## Experience

+### Sep 2017 - Present: Chairman - Web Matters - The industry body for the web in the UK

+Web Matters is a new, independent, member-driven industry association for those who create and work on the open web.
+I have been a key stakeholder in taking this from concept to now having an active membership whom we represent.
+Currently sitting as Chairperson and active in the steering committee.

+### Dec 2015 - Present: Web Consultant & Maker of Things - Monkey Make Ltd

+Independant web consultant working for various clients, my primary focus is on improving front end development practises alongside developing scalable interfaces and pattern libraries.
+Regularly sub contracting doing front end development for clients and also doing some work in the 3D Printing/Maker space.

+### Apr 2015 - Nov 1015 - Contract Front End Developer - Realise

+Front development role focussing on delivery of front end templates for CMS integration.

-### Nov 2014 - Present: G2G3
+### Nov 2014 - Mar 2015: Contract Front End Developer - G2G3

 Worked within a multi discipline team creating accessible HTML prototypes with sprinklings of SVG and JavaScript.
 Under NDA I can’t disclose further information about the project.